MinaProtocol/mina/nix/README.md

 ### "Pure" build

-You can also use Nix to fetch all the dependencies, and then only use `dune` as a build system to build Mina itself.
+You can use Nix to fetch all the dependencies, and then only use `dune` as a build system to build Mina itself.

 This way, you can build the entirety of Mina inside the Nix sandbox